cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

      and the shortest format.
      This trimming is performed only (preserves the value only) if all the rightmost bits removed are zero.
-     (This will always represent a double or single quiet NaN with a zero NaN payload in a half-precision quiet NaN.)
+     (This means that a double or single quiet NaN that has a zero NaN payload will always be represented in a half-precision quiet NaN.)

 1. If tags 2 and 3 are supported, the following apply: